What is the CIA triad (confidentiality, integrity and availability)?

 Big data poses challenges to the CIA paradigm because of the sheer volume of information that organizations need safeguarded, the multiplicity of sources that data comes from and the variety of formats in which it exists.
 Duplicate data sets and disaster recovery plans can multiply the already-high costs.
 Furthermore, because the main concern of big data is collecting and making some kind of useful interpretation of all this information, responsible data oversight is often lacking.
 Whistleblower Edward Snowden brought that problem to the public forum when he reported on the National Security Agency's collection of massive volumes of American citizens' personal data.

 Internet of things privacy protects the information of individuals from exposure in an IoT environment.
 Almost any physical or logical entity or object can be given a unique identifier and the ability to communicate autonomously over the internet or a similar network.
 The data transmitted by a given endpoint might not cause any privacy issues on its own.
 However, when even fragmented data from multiple endpoints is gathered, collated and analyzed, it can yield sensitive information.

 Internet of things security is also challenging because IoT consists of so many internet-enabled devices other than computers, which often go unpatched and are often configured with default or weak passwords.
 Unless adequately protected, IoT could be used as a separate attack vector or part of a thingbot.

 As more and more products are developed with the capacity to be networked, it's important to routinely consider security in product development.

-Best practices for implementing the CIA triad
+What are best practices for implementing the CIA triad?

 In implementing the CIA triad, an organization should follow a general set of best practices.
 Some best practices, divided by each of the three subjects, include: